Are you running MacOS Big Sur or MacOS Catalina?

 Scroll further down to the ‘Backups’ heading.

-Pick the second button to ‘Back up all of the data on your iPad to this Mac’
+You check mark 2nd box to ‘Back up all of the data on your iPad to this Mac’.

 The arrow in the above picture shows you where.